 - Make this recipe even cheesier by adding parmesan cheese on top of the cheddar.
 Cheesy and melty seem the best way to top this dish off.

-This dish can be served alone since it is already as filling as it is.
-However, if you wish to pair it with other dishes, you may do so by serving it with rough bread or a green leafy salad.
+This classic greek dish can be served alone since it is already as filling as it is.
+However, if you wish to pair it with other dishes, you may do so by serving it with rough bread or green salad.

 It would also be quite a whole restaurant menu if you serve this dish alongside any of your pasta favorites.
 Wash the dish off with iced tea.